-- 1) Represents the fair value of the EPS grant as well as the fair value of the key strategic goals grant. - 2) Represents the fair value of the TSR grant.
+^ Represents the fair value of the EPS grant as well as the fair value of the Key Strategic goals grant

-Performance rights to be granted to senior employees in August 2013
+Performance Rights to be Granted to Senior Employees in August 2013

-40% of the rights granted will vest if Salmat Limited achieves the Earnings Per Share (EPS) hurdle of 7.5% cumulative growth for the financial years ended 30 June 2014, 2015 and 2016.
+40% of the Rights granted will vest if Salmat Limited achieves the Earnings per Share (EPS) hurdle of 7.5% cumulative growth for the financial years ended 30 June 2014, 2015 and 2016.
 Salmat's cumulative EPS for the three years ending 30 June 2016 would need to equal or exceed 35.5 cents.
 A scaled approach for part achievement would apply if:

-- 75% of the targeted compound EPS increase is achieved: 50% of shares vest. - 80% of the targeted compound EPS increase is achieved: 60% of the shares vest. - 85% of the targeted compound EPS increase is achieved: 70% of the shares vest. - 90% of the targeted compound EPS increase is achieved: 80% of the shares vest. - 95% of the targeted compound EPS increase is achieved: 90% of the shares vest. - 100% of the targeted compound EPS increase is achieved: 100% of the shares vest.
+75% of the targeted compound EPS increase is achieved:50% of shares vest

+80% of the targeted compound EPS increase is achieved:60% of the shares vest

+85% of the targeted compound EPS increase is achieved:70% of the shares vest

+90% of the targeted compound EPS increase is achieved:80% of the shares vest

+95% of the targeted compound EPS increase is achieved 90% of the shares vest

+100% of the targeted compound EPS increase is achieved 100% of the shares vest

-40% of the rights granted will vest based on Salmat Limited's Total Shareholder Return (TSR) relative to the constituents of the ASX small industrials index for the three fiscal years ending 30 June 2016 at the testing date 1 September 2016.
+40% of the Rights granted will vest based on Salmat Ltd's Total Shareholder Return (TSR) relative to the constituents of the ASX small industrials index for the three fiscal years ending 30 June 2016 at the testing date 1 September 2016.

-Salmat's outperformance relative to XSIAI will be determined as per below, with a straight line interpolation between the 50th and 75th percentile applied:
+Salmat's out performance relative to XSIAI will be determined as per below, with a straight line interpolation between the 50th and 75th percentile applied:

-- Salmat's TSR performance compared to XSIAI companies is less than the 50th percentile: 0% of shares vest. - Salmat's TSR performance compared to XSIAI companies is equal to the 50th percentile: 50% of shares vest. - Salmat's TSR performance compared to XSIAI companies is at or above the 75th percentile: 100% of shares vest.
+Salmat's TSR performance compared to XSIAI companies is less than the 50th percentile: 0% of shares vest Salmat's TSR performance compared to XSIAI companies is equal to the 50th percentile: 50% of shares vest Salmat's TSR performance compared to XSIAI companies is at or above the 75th percentile: 100% of shares vest

-20% of rights granted will vest if the Company's key strategic goals are met.
+20% of Rights granted will vest if the Company's key strategic goals are met.